guigrpa/storyboard/ROADMAP.md

         * [x] Allow the user to disable clock sync (disabled by default)
         * [x] When we're sure, only print initial clock delta, not subsequent ones (set them to `TRACE`)
     + [x] Document listener API
+    + [x] Console listener: make it configurable not to write anything to `stderr`, using `stdout` instead (to avoid out-of-order logs)
+    + [ ] Improve cli:
+        * [ ] Use stdin
+        * [ ] What if stdout/stderr are piped/redirected and they are closed before my process ends?
-    + [ ] Improve connection of a non-Storyboard application to Storyboard, and document it
+    + [ ] Publish 2.0.0-alpha.5 with cli and test it
+    + [ ] Document cli
     + [ ] Architecture diagram, graphical vocabulary, different use cases
+    + [ ] When revealing a hidden story (error/warning): include a separator line in the log to indicate that those records are FROM THE PAST.
+This separator should ONLY be included in chronological listeners: console and file, and generated at mainStory level.
+    + [ ] Remove lodash dependency
     + [ ] Publish 2.0.0-rc1
+    + [ ] Check compilation of storyboard with browserify (e.g. bump mady): does it keep clocksy and storyboard credits?
     + [ ] Review docs
     + [ ] Release 2.0.0
     + [ ] React App: embeddable SB components (without requiring extension)
-    + Working with out-of-order logs:
-        * [ ] When revealing a hidden story (error/warning): include a separator line in the log to indicate that those records are FROM THE PAST.
-This separator should ONLY be included in chronological listeners: console and file, and generated at mainStory level.
-        * [x] Console listener: make it configurable not to write anything to `stderr`, using `stdout` instead (to avoid out-of-order logs)